joereynolds/jn/README.md

 You might have a "vim" book containing tips about vim.
 A "docker" book containing tips about Docker, you get the idea.

-Books are optional, if you don't use books, it all just goes into the root directory.
+If you don't use books, it all just goes into the root directory defined in your config.

 Books are created automatically when you make notes.
-It is the last argument in the chain and always begins with a "#"
+It is the last argument in the chain and begins with a "@"

 The following are valid:

 ```
-jn ":q! quits vim" "how-to-quit-vim" #vim
+jn ":q! quits vim" "how-to-quit-vim" @vim

 Saved in XDG_DOCUMENTS_DIR/vim/2025-12-07-how-to-quit-vim.md
 ```

 ```
-jn ":q! quits vim" #vim
+jn ":q! quits vim" @vim

 Saved in XDG_DOCUMENTS_DIR/vim/2025-12-07-q-quits-vim.md
 ```